home-assistant/home-assistant.io/source/projects/private-voice-assistant/voice_remote_classic_phone.markdown

    * In the **Voice over IP** integration, select the **device** link.
    * To allow this phone to control your smart home, under **Configuration**, enable **Allow calls**.
    ![Voice over IP integration - allow calls](/images/assist/voip_configuration.png)
-1. Your phone is setup in Home Assistant.
-The next step is to setup a voice assistant.
+1. Your phone is set up in Home Assistant.
+The next step is to set up a voice assistant.

 ## Setting up a Home Assistant voice assistant

-1. Setup text-to-speech in Home Assistant Cloud.
+1. Set up text-to-speech in Home Assistant Cloud.
    * Once the pipeline is further developed, the cloud won't be necessary.
 It will be possible to process speech locally.
    * Go to {% my cloud title="**Settings** > **Home Assistant Cloud**" %}.
    * If you have multiple Home Assistance instances running, make sure you are not logged in to Home Assistance Cloud on another instance.